THE CURRICULUM IS FOCUSED ON BOTH PROFESSIONAL & SCIENTIFIC INNOVATION

 The master’s programme is organised into two semesters:

-2nd Block On-line: From 1st of February 2018 to 7th September 2018, on-line development of the city project (February to April) and the master thesis (May to July).
-The city project practicum work includes 2 visits to the city, one during the first week of February and another one during the last week of March.
+2nd Block On-line: From February 2019 to September 2019, on-line development of the city project (February to April) and the master thesis (May to July).
+The city project practicum work includes visits to the city, one during the first week of February and another one during the last week of March.
 The master thesis is developed entirely on-line.

 The COURSES module consists on 11 courses of 3 credits ECTS each that will be carried out during the first semester.
 This module requires face to face participation.
 Students will take the courses at The Montilivi Campus and Science and Technology Park that UdG has in Girona.

 During the second semester students don’t have to attend lectures.
 This period is devoted to work on the CITY PROJECT AND MASTER THESIS remotely.
 Supervisors from both the city and the master will be available to guide the students along the process.

 About the courses